 Strategic Objectives/Fire Management Units

-The dataset is updated regularly by the BLM Alaska State Office and AFS.
 WFDSS datasets derived from Alaska Wildland Fire Jurisdictions are submitted on an interagency basis at the statewide level.
+Because WFDSS datasets are derived from AKWFJ data, the April version of these data will be used throughout the fire season.

 Alaska Wildland Fire Jurisdictions is not an authoritative source for land status information.
 In order to determine land status appropriate source documents must be consulted.